Introduction to Principles of Animation

 Described as the most significant principle, squash and stretch provide you with a feeling of volume and weight to objects that are drawn.
 It is best represented with a ball that is bouncing, which seems to be extended when it is falling and smashes when it strikes the ground.
 Even a little exaggeration on widening and shortening animated objects will provide them with that pragmatic sense.
 Consider a ball striking the deck, the strength of the motion smashes the ball horizontally, but since an entity requires to keep up its size, it also broadens on collision.
 Squash and stretch construct an impression of the character’s flexibility, volume, and adaptability.
 It is also valuable in facial animation.

 This movement makes the observer ready for the main action, which the character plans to do.
 For example, beginning to jump, run or make a sprint.
-To jump up, the first thing you need to do is squat, and this can be considered as anticipation or preparation.
+To jump up, the first thing you need to do is squat, which can be considered anticipation or preparation.
 The humorous effect can be attained without anticipation or preparation after you utilize it many times.
 In a virtual sense, all actual movements to a considerable or marginal extent hold anticipation or preparation.

 When shooting a clip, What will be the position of the camera?
 Where are actors supposed to move?
 What can you expect them to do?
 The union of all these selections is what we define as staging.
 It is one of the principles which fails to get noticed.
 It points the observer’s awareness towards the most vital portions in a scene in a way that productively pushes the story on.
 The nature of staging is retaining the basis on what is pertinent, removing non-essential information, and avoiding any uncertainty.